bansan85/IAmDistracted/README.md

 # IAmDistracted
 English:
-Help to keep focus while browsing
+Help to keep you focus while browsing.

 This GreaseMonkey's script comes on completion with:
   * Adblock Plus with: